-The CCR Title 27, Division 2, Subdivision 1, Chapter 7, Subchapter 2 defines a confined animal facility as “any place where cattle, calves, sheep, swine, horses, mules, goats, fowl, or other domestic animals are corralled, penned, tethered, or otherwise enclosed or held and where feeding is by means other than grazing.”
+The CCR, title 27, division 2, subdivision 1, chapter 7, subchapter 2 defines a confined animal facility as “any place where cattle, calves, sheep, swine, horses, mules, goats, fowl, or other domestic animals are corralled, penned, tethered, or otherwise enclosed or held and where feeding is by means other than grazing.”

 Proposed changes to Basin Plan section 5.5.5, list item 5

-Washwater and surface drainage from manure storage areas shall be contained, applied to croplands, or discharged to treatment systems subject to approval by the Regional Water Quality Control Board.
+Washwater and surface drainage from manure storage areas shall be contained, applied to croplands, or discharged to treatment systems subject to approval by the Regional Water Board.

 Proposed changes to Basin Plan section 5.5.5, list item 12

-A monitoring program may be required by the Regional Water Quality Control Board as a condition to issuance or waiver of waste discharge requirements.
+A monitoring program may be required by the Regional Water Board as a condition to issuance or waiver of WDRs.

 Proposed changes to Basin Plan section 5.5.7.5, paragraph 1

-Local agricultural representatives and the University of California extension service should maintain liaison with the Regional Water Quality Control Board and the State Board relative to agricultural wastewater management.
+Local agricultural representatives and the University of California Cooperative Extension (UCCE) should maintain liaison with the Regional Water Board and the State Water Board relative to agricultural wastewater management.

 Proposed changes to Basin Plan section 5.5.7.6, paragraph 1

-Water quality in offshore oil lease areas should be monitored by State and federal agencies preferably by arrangements with independent oceanographic institutions.
+Water quality in offshore oil lease areas should be monitored by state and federal agencies preferably by arrangements with independent oceanographic institutions.

 Proposed changes to Basin Plan section 5.5.7.8, paragraph 2

-Local and State agencies having jurisdiction to help control seawater intrusion should assist in implementing seawater intrusion remedies.
+Local and state agencies having jurisdiction to help control seawater intrusion should assist in implementing seawater intrusion remedies.

 Proposed changes to Basin Plan section 5.5.7.9, list items 1 to 8

-The federal government should increase its support of erosion and sediment control programs by increasing its technical staffs, increasing cost-share funds, increasing the availability of low-interest loans, and changing its income tax laws to encourage the use of Best Management Practices for erosion and sediment control.
+The federal government should increase its support of erosion and sediment control programs by increasing its technical staff, increasing cost-share funds, increasing the availability of low-interest loans, and changing its income tax laws to encourage the use of BMPs for erosion and sediment control.

-The State of California should establish an erosion and sediment control program that includes incentives for the individual—such as cost-sharing, changes in State law that would reduce property taxes for enduring erosion and sediment control practices, and incentives through state income taxes.
+The state should establish an erosion and sediment control program that includes incentives for the individual—such as cost-sharing, changes in state law that would reduce property taxes for enduring erosion and sediment control practices, and incentives through state income taxes.

-Resource Conservation Districts within the Central Coast Region should develop management agency agreements with the Regional Board agreeing to work jointly with the Regional Board to integrate soil and water resource programs in the application of Best Management Practices to correct existing erosion and sediment problems and to prevent new problems from occurring.
+RCDs within the Central Coast region should develop management agency agreements with the Regional Water Board agreeing to work jointly with the Regional Water Board to integrate soil and water resource programs in the application of BMPs to correct existing erosion and sediment problems and to prevent new problems from occurring.

-Local units of government should improve land use plans to establish a clear policy, and shall adopt or improve ordinances to include definitive performance standards, for the control of erosion and sedimentation, including consistency with this Basin Plan and Best Management Practices identified under Regional Board “Management Principles.”
+Local units of government should improve land use plans to establish a clear policy, and shall adopt or improve ordinances to include definitive performance standards, for the control of erosion and sedimentation, including consistency with this Basin Plan and BMPs identified under Regional Water Board “Management Principles.”

-Local units of government developing Local Coastal Programs shall establish a clear policy on erosion and sedimentation and adopt an ordinance consistent with Best Management Practices for their land areas within the Coastal Zone.
+Local units of government developing Local Coastal Programs (LCPs) shall establish a clear policy on erosion and sedimentation and adopt an ordinance consistent with BMPs for their land areas within the Coastal Zone.

-Resource Conservation Districts, the U.S.D.A.
-Soil Conservation Service, the California Department of Transportation, and the Extension Service, in conjunction with the cities and counties, should develop and carry out an erosion and sediment control training program for employees who check erosion and sediment control plans and who enforce local ordinances and regulations relating to erosion and sediment control practices.
+RCDs, the NRCS, Caltrans, and the UCCE, in conjunction with the cities and counties, should develop and carry out an erosion and sediment control training program for employees who check erosion and sediment control plans and who enforce local ordinances and regulations relating to erosion and sediment control practices.

-Counties and cities should work with the Regional Board to identify priorities, time schedules, and limitations and to negotiate management agency agreements concerning implementation of Best Management Practices for control of erosion and sedimentation.
+Counties and cities should work with the Regional Water Board to identify priorities, time schedules, and limitations and to negotiate management agency agreements concerning implementation of BMPs for control of erosion and sedimentation.